marteinn/AtomicPress/README.md

 	-a admin
 	-t toolbar
 	-d debug

+Note: It is possible to run AtomicPress as a standard wsgi application.

 ### Import

-#### Importing

 AtomicPress uses wpparser to import data from wordpress export files.
+Just specify the path to your database export and you are ready to go.

     python manage.py importer import_blog -f=./data/blog.wordpress.2014-09-25.xml

 ### Export

+Create a static package of you blog, that are ready to be deployed.

     python manage.py exporter export